Cheukting/rasa_workshop/README.md

 ## Form actions

 Now come to the fun part, we will use action forms to collect the user's information.
-Before we do anything, first we need to add the `FormPolicy` to the configuration, goto `config.yml` and add:
+Before we do anything, first we need to add the `FormPolicy` to the configuration.
+Go to `config.yml` and add:

 ```
   - name: FormPolicy